 This article will walk through a few tests to determine if your softener is working correctly.
 We recommend walking through these steps to accurately assess your unit, rather than judging the 'soft' feeling of the water.

 1. Bypass.
-Check that your unit is not bypassed.
 The bypass valve allows water to come in and out of the unit, so we want to make sure this is open.
-Depending on how your unit was installed, you should see one of the following valves:
+Confirm that your softener's bypass is pulled OUT and check for a 3 valve bypass on your plumbing (correct valve position below).

 2. Hardness.
 You can find the Hardness programming by scrolling through the menu using the Program/Select button.
 Confirm your programming is correct with our Hardness Worksheet.